TobyCeballos/odin_docs/docs/transactions/sales-invoices.md

 ## Creating Sales Invoices

-If you have set up your Frappe Books with Accounts, Taxes, Sales Items, and Customers, creating a Sales Invoice is as simple as it gets.
+If you have set up your OdinPOS with Accounts, Taxes, Sales Items, and Customers, creating a Sales Invoice is as simple as it gets.
 If not you can the follow the steps [here](/setting-up/getting-started).